brainwane/HARK/Documentation/HARKmanual.md

 the AgentTypes across threads on different cores and executes each command in order, returning no output (the AgentTypes themselves are changed by running the commands).
 Equivalent results would be achieved by simply looping over each type and running each method in the list.
-Indeed, HARKparallel also has a function called multiThreadCommandsFake that does just that, with identical syntax to multiThreadCommands; multithreading in HARK can thus be easily turned on and off.[9](HARKmanual9.html#fn9x0) The module also has functions
+Indeed, HARK.parallel also has a function called multiThreadCommandsFake that does just that, with identical syntax to multiThreadCommands; multithreading in HARK can thus be easily turned on and off.[9](HARKmanual9.html#fn9x0) The module also has functions